 Simply select the service number to view a timetable.

 Services 11 and 64 also stop just a short walk away on Manston Lane.
 Service 64 operates every 30 minutes during the daytime Monday – Saturday and hourly on an evening and Sundays.
 It runs between Leeds and Aberford, stopping at key locations such as Cross Gates and Barwick.
-Service 11 connects Leeds with Seacroft, Scholes and Cross Gates, running past Manston Lane once an hour Monday – Sunday.
+Service 11 connects Leeds with Seacroft, Scholes and Cross Gates, running past Manston Lane once an hour Monday – Saturday with no Sunday service.

 Service 19 runs from Ireland Wood to Garforth, through Leeds Centre and stops at Selby Road every 30 minutes during the day and twice an hour on evenings and Sundays.

 There are now a number of great options available for those looking to plan a journey by public transport.
 There’s no need to spend loads of time flicking through timetables to figure out which services work best for you – online journey planners can do that for you!

 Our guide to planning a journey by public transport has everything you need to know, including links to some of the great online tools available.